microsoft/Industry-Accelerator-Nonprofit/README.md

 Harnessing the power of the Microsoft technology stack -  Azure, Office 365, Power Platform, Dynamics 365, Power BI - alongside the interoperability is the nonprofit CDM will save nonprofits time and money better spent in their missions.

 The Microsoft Common Data Model for Nonprofits is the first of its kind to provide a model that reflects industry best-practices and insight across program delivery, grant/award management, constituent management, fundraising, and donation management.
-[Leanr more](https://community.dynamics.com/365/b/dynamics365isvsuccess/archive/2018/11/07/a-first-look-at-the-dynamics-365-nonprofit-accelerator)
+[Learn more](https://community.dynamics.com/365/b/dynamics365isvsuccess/archive/2018/11/07/a-first-look-at-the-dynamics-365-nonprofit-accelerator)

 ## Get to know about other Industry Accelerators